wellner-nyc/amit-wellner-sdk/readme.md

 # Testing

 TheOneApiTest.cs has working unit test.
-It only covers unauthrize api calls.
+It only covers unauthorized api calls.
+To run unit test:
+1. Open the solution in Visual Studio 2019 or higher
+2. Build all the projects
+3. Right click the test project and select ‘Run Tests’

-To test the SDK you can use the SDKClient.
+For testing the SDK over Http use the SDKClient project.
+Remember to PUT YOUR API KEY.

 # Comment
 The `design.md` is in folder design